 The Pacific Northwest—or more specifically, Battle Ground, Washington (a small town just north of Portland, Oregon)— as a location to grow a business allows us to hire some of the best creative folks anywhere.
 We started as a family business and we like to treat all of our employees as family.
 Business is about people, and we’re proud of the people we are.
 Here are our team members!

-Brad Fenison, president and founder of the company, has a background in newspapers.
+Brad Fenison, founder of the company, has a background in newspapers.
 After 13 years as a newspaper publisher, he started The Pediment Group with the idea of combining these key elements: